ramonhagenaars/jsons/README.rst

 jsons
 =====

-A Python (3.5+) lib for deeply serializing Python objects to dicts or strings and for deserializing dicts or strings to Python objects using type hints.
+A Python (3.5+) lib for easily and deeply serializing Python objects to dicts or strings and for deserializing dicts or strings to Python objects using type hints.

 With ``jsons``, you can serialize/deserialize most objects already.
 You can also easily extend ``jsons`` yourself by defining a custom